GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/NIRIImg-DRTutorial/ex1_niriim_extended_dataset.rst

 blank portion of the sky to monitor the sky levels since there are no area in the science observation that is not "contaminated" by the galaxy.

-The calibrations we use for this example include:
+The calibrations we use for this example are:

 * BPM.
 The bad pixel masks are now found in the Gemini Science Archive instead of being packaged with the software.
 They are associated like the